7 Khoon Maaf: Inspector Keemat (Allegory of Lust)

 Her fifth husband, Keemat Lal (Annu Kapoor), is a police inspector who has shielded her from prosecution in exchange for sexual favors.
 Keemat Lal had protected her from being prosecuted for the murder of Nik in exchange for Nik's document and a sexual favour but he continued to come to Susanna for sexual intercourse.
-Susanna then marries him after his first wife gives him a divorce, but only with the intention of disposing off of him for good.
+Susanna then marries him after his first wife gives him a divorce, but only with the intention of disposing of him for good.
 His dependence on Viagra then proves his undoing; one fateful night, Susanna mixes an overdose of the drug into Lal's drink, killing him.
 At this point, Arun returns from Russia as a doctor.
 When Susanna tries to seduce him, Arun leaves her, taking Goonga with him.
 It is the last straw for Susanna when she learns that Arun is now married to Nandini and has a son; and attempts to commit suicide with an overdose of sleeping pills.

 Doctor Modhu (Allegory of Greed)

 Modhusudhon Tarafdar (Naseeruddin Shah) is a Bengali doctor who rescues Susanna from her suicide attempt and puts her on a mushroom-only diet.
 Although she does not want to marry him, he persuades her with a promise that she will be the sole heir of his property as he does not want his ex-wife and daughter to be able to claim it in the case of his death.
-Actually bankrupt, he tries to poison her, in his greed for her inheritance.
-When her butler, Galib dies of the poison mushrooms instead, Susanna shoots Tarafdar during a game of Russian roulette.
+Actually bankrupt, he tries to poison her in his greed for her inheritance.
+When her butler Galib dies of the poison mushrooms instead, Susanna shoots Tarafdar during a game of Russian roulette.

-Maggie Aunty (Allegory of Sloth)
+Maggie Aunty (Allegory of LOYALTY)

-In despair, Susanna then sets the house ablaze in another suicide attempt as sleeping pills had already failed her once, she had forgotten the bullets downstairs and did not approve of a death by hanging.
+In despair, Susanna then sets the house ablaze in another suicide attempt as sleeping pills had already failed her once, she had forgotten the bullets beside Dr. Modhu’s corpse during their game of Russian Roulette and did not approve of a death by hanging.
 But as the fire reaches her bedroom, she changes her mind and flees the burning mansion.
 Her maid, Maggie Aunty dies in the attempt to rescue Susanna.

 Jesus Christ (Allegory of Perfect Love)

 Some time later, Arun's wife Nandini finds out that Arun lied about his whereabouts and suspects that he is cheating on her with Susanna.
 In the forensics laboratory, Arun discovers that the body is Maggie Aunty's and not Susanna's but declares her dead to return her favour of educating him.
-He goes to Pondicherry, looking for Susanna.
+He goes to Pondicherry looking for Susanna.
 They drink together and Susanna tells him that she is getting married once more and invites him to the wedding the next day.
 It is later revealed that Susanna decided to become a nun, in effect making Jesus Christ - representation of love and kindness – her seventh and final husband.
 She then confesses her seven sins to the church father (Ruskin Bond) and feels at peace.